raghuramdamarla2468/IOT-assignment/README.md

-# IOT-assignment2
+# IOT-assignment
-This is the IOT assignment video implementation
+This Repository has the code I have used to create this project.
+Also, I have added the implementation code of the project.